tjungblu/octosql-plugin-etcdsnapshot/README.md

 * `resourceType` are the usual k8s resources like "pod", "service", "deployment"
 * `namespace` is the namespace of that resource
 * `name` is the resource name
+* `valueSize` is the amount of bytes needed to store the value

 ## Examples